Whoever seeks to preserve his life will lose it,

 but whoever loses it will save it.
 (Lk 17:33)

 The readings these past weeks have been getting more dire and graphic regarding the end of time.

 That is because we are nearing our own “end” in terms of the Church’s liturgical year.
-This coming Sunday, the Feast of Christ the King, is the last Sunday in Ordinary Time.
-The following Sunday begins a new liturgical year with the First Sunday of Advent.
+This coming Sunday is the Thirty-Third Sunday in Ordinary Time.
+The following Sunday, the Feast of Christ the King, is the last Sunday in Ordinary Time.
+And the Sunday after that begins a new liturgical year with the First Sunday of Advent.